 </div>;

-In other words, jsx, like any programming language, has a recursive structure.
+In other words, JSX, like any programming language, has a recursive structure.
 You can put expressions into other expressions ad infinitum.
-This isn't surprising, because jsx is the same JS code written in a special way.
+It is not surprising because JSX is the same JS code but written in a specific way.

 Take a look at the following code to cement this topic definitively: